Blackymas/NSPanel_HA_Blueprint/docs/customization.md

   encryption:
     key: !secret api_encryption_key
 ```
-&nbsp;

 ### Custom OTA password
-By default, the Wi-Fi password will be used as your OTA password, but you can replace it.<br>
+By default, the Wi-Fi password will be used as your OTA password, but you can replace it.

 First, you need to change the default password using this code.

 ```yaml
 # change OTA password, remove after flashing
 esphome: